 In 2020 more than 20% of medical visits in the US were being conducted virtually.
 The widespread adoption of telemedicine made it easier for you to streamline patient care and automate tasks.
 Telehealth is the process of distributing healthcare services through an electronic medium.
 It has allowed you to provide long-distance patient care, connect patients to relevant doctors, send reminders, resources for reading, and remote admissions.

 This has changed healthcare and made it far more flexible.
-Telehealth also led to the implementation of online portals.
+Telehealth and the telemedicine program also led to the implementation of online portals.
 These contained a patient’s test results, prescription refill requests, and even videos on the hospital-provided services.

 Adapted To Holistic Care